push-based/ws-angular-basic-lv-080724/exercises/async data - http/http-interceptors.md

 # Exercise: HttpInterceptors

-In this exercise you will get to know another very useful tool of angulars `HttpModule`: `HttpInterceptor`s.
+In this exercise you will get to know another very useful tool of angulars `HttpClient`: `HttpInterceptor`s.
 `HttpInterceptor`s allow you to define custom behavior which gets applied to any `HttpRequest` fired with the `HttpClient`.
-This is especially useful for Errorhandling and Authentication.
+This is especially useful for Errorhandling, Logging and Authentication.

-## introduce ReadAccessInterceptor
+## 1. Introduce ReadAccessInterceptor

 Your task is to implement an `HttpInterceptor` which takes care of sending the required `Authorization` header whenever we want to communicate with the `tmdb` api.